jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_3.rst

     # Exceptions seen

-  the test passes

-* I go to the browser and type a few numbers, then click on ``<-`` and it removes the last number.
+* I go to the browser and click on a few numbers, then click on ``<-`` and it removes the last number.
 Fantastic!

 ----